 November has always been a time of festivals and celebrations marking the end of the harvest and the beginning of Winter.
 In this Parish, it is also a time where through baptism we become members of one another in Christ and also of a company of saints whose mutual belonging goes beyond death.
-We celebrate this shared longing on All Saints Day at All Saints Church, Middle Claydon on 1st November, and Commemoration of the Faithful Departed (All Souls Day) at St Michael’s Church, Steeple Claydon later on the same day.
+We celebrate this shared longing on All Saints Day at All Saints Church, Middle Claydon on 7th November (9.30am), and Commemoration of the Faithful Departed (All Souls Day) at St Michael’s Church, Steeple Claydon later on the same day at 3pm.

 All Saints Day celebrates the lives of those who have experienced the regular unmerited favour of God.
 This day provides an opportunity to give God thanks for that grace and wonderful manner in which those lives have been shaped leaving an enduring touch on us, families and friends.
 We’re encouraged by the work of the saints and their impact on all who live and work here.

 All Souls Day also celebrates the saints but in a more personal way.
 It allows us to remember with thanksgiving before God those who have died – those personally known, those who gave us life, made sacrifices for us and who nurtured us in our faith.

 We then come to Remembrance Day commemorated at All Saints Church, Middle Claydon (9.30am), also on 7th November, and at St Mary’s, East Claydon (9.30am), and St Michael’s, Steeple Claydon (10.45am), 14th November.
 We explore at these services the theme of memory, both corporate, personal and individual, as we confront the ongoing issues of war and peace, loss and self-sacrifice, memory and forgetting.